CtrlBrk/vstboard/README.txt

 Disclaimer:
-If it's not obvious, if you're currently learning to code and don't know better yet : please don't use my code as a reference I am not a developer; this is a hobby project and I don't know what I am doing.
+I am not a developer; this is a hobby project and I don't know what I am doing.
+Please don't use my code as a reference.

 As a standalone application, VstBoard can host 64-bit CLAP, VST3, VST and 32-bit VST.